Travel-Specific Features

 Removing a laptop from its sleeve, placing it in a tray, repacking it, and reconnecting it takes 3–4 minutes per screening.
 Multiply that across frequent trips and the TSA-friendly feature saves meaningful time.
 More importantly, it reduces the chaos and rush that leads to forgotten items in bins.

-Open the laptop compartment fully and lay it flat — nothing should impede full butterfly opening.
+Open the laptop compartment fully and lay it flat.
+Nothing should impede full butterfly opening.
 Check that no metal hardware crosses through the laptop area.
 Verify that the laptop sits centered in the compartment when flat (off-center positioning can still trigger a manual check).

 If you rarely fly, the structural requirements of TSA-friendly design add rigidity that may not suit casual use.
 If you prefer to fully remove your laptop anyway, the feature adds no value.